• Mental Health

 It turns out that there is good evidence to support the idea of a midlife crisis.
 The term, first coined by a psychologist, has been around for nearly 60 years.1 Middle age is a time of great transition and uncertainty in life, so the crisis is a natural state.
 People may question the experience because everyone will have a unique age of onset and symptoms.

-Want to change your life?
-A therapist can help you create a more fulfilling life.
-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+They can help with major life transitions.
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week.
+Take a free online assessment and get matched with the right therapist for you.

 Signs of a Midlife Crisis